vrtulka23/scinumtools/docs/source/solver/index.rst

 Operation steps
 ^^^^^^^^^^^^^^^

-It is very important, that operations described above are evaluated in a correct order after each other.
+It is critical, that the operations described above are evaluated in a correct order after each other.
 The table below summarizes evaluation steps, from first to last, that are implemented in the code.

 .. csv-table:: Operation steps